The 31st (Huntingdonshire) Regiment

 The average number of sick in hospitals was: 19.50 patients in Wards 1 to 9 at Forrest Hospital, 11.62 patients in Ward 20A of the Garrison Hospital Valletta, and 14.22 patients in Wards 31 (29 beds), 31A (2 beds) and 31B (5 beds), and in the Recesses (7 beds) of the Garrison Hospital.
 The total admissions into hospital during the year was 372, of which 363 were NCO and men.
 The percentage of sick during the year was 53.60.
 The average number of daily sick was: Officers 0.62, NCO 18.08, Women 1.63, Children 4.40.
 The average number constantly sick per 1000 Strength was 25.93.

-- Pte McCaffrey James, aged 33 years, was found drowned on 5 May 1869.
+- 5 May Pte McCaffrey James, aged 33 years, was found drowned.
 His body was recovered some considerable time after his death, and his exact date of death remained unknown.

 1870 1st/31st (Huntingdonshire)